liaujianjie/liaujianjie.github.io/_works/calco-2.md

 [![Download FREE on the App Store](/images/calco-promo.png)]({{ page.appstore }})

-Calco is a simple scientific calculator built for amazing productivity.
-It was built with the familiarity of its physical counterparts together with features that make good use of the capabilities of your iPhone.
+Calco is a simple scientific calculator built for the sole purpose of amazing productivity.

-It does not do any fancy (and arguably useless) stuff, but it takes the most frequently-used features of a basic scientific calculator and perfected its interaction.
-It solves many of the frustrations of the typical calculator app you see on the App Store.
+Great efforts have been taken to rework and improve frequently-used features of a scientific calculator and perfected its interactions.
+It eliminated many frustrations you may encounter with typical calculator apps.

 ### What Calco Isn't

-Calco isn't that shitty themed calculator that does nothing more than the stock calculator app.
-Check out this short playlist of videos that demonstrate its capabilities:
+Calco isn't that lousy themed calculator that does nothing more than the stock calculator app.
+See it for yourself in this short playlist of videos:

 <div class="video-wrapper">
 <!--  <iframe src="https://www.youtube.com/embed/KLi4XrBn_Tw" frameborder="0" allowfullscreen></iframe>-->